jhanley634/testing-tools/problem/text/db/db_perf.md

 That is .02 % of the base relation's rows, so an index would win.

+# Selectivity (2 / 2)

+Consider this example, which has poor selectivity:

+    SELECT COUNT(*) FROM mls.property WHERE zipcode < '97086';

+We are ignoring places like Portland and Seattle, and asking for the rest of the country.
+On a more complex query, like SUM(price), an index would likely lose -- randomly reading nearly every row block is slower than sequentially table-scanning all of them.

+On _this_ particular query, the planner might still choose to use a zipcode index.
+Why?
+Because it can sequentially scan _most_ of the index, and do that faster than consulting the rows, since the 1-column index is narrower than the rows.
+Sequentially reading a small object is faster than sequentially reading a large one.

 # Latency numbers every programmer should know
     L1 cache reference .......................
 0.5 ns
     Branch mispredict ..........................
 5 ns